LagKV: Lag-Relative Information of the KV Cache Tells Which Tokens Are Important: Introduction

 Recent work by ~\citep{cachegen2024,liu2024kivi} addresses the statistical properties of KV states, revealing distinct distribution patterns for keys and values.
 Their findings suggest that per-channel quantization for keys (which exhibit consistent variance across feature dimensions) and per-token quantization for values (which vary more significantly across sequence positions) yield better fidelity.
 This observation motivates our key insight: token importance for eviction—traditionally derived from attention weights—can instead be inferred from token- and channel-wise distribution patterns in the KV space.
-By leveraging these structural properties, we can design a pruning criterion, {\it LagKV}, that is both hardware-friendly (compatible with FA) and semantically aware, enabling compute savings alongside memory reduction.
+By leveraging these structural properties, we can design a pruning criterion, LagKV, that is both hardware-friendly (compatible with Flash Attention~\cite{dao2023flashattention}) and instruction independent, enabling compute savings alongside memory reduction.